Vente d’une entreprise entre personnes liées : ce que vous devez savoir

 What is a related person?

 In Canada, a related person can be defined as a family member (spouse, children, parents) or an entity with whom you have a close business relationship.
-Transactions between related parties are often subject to specific tax regulations to avoid abuse and tax evasion.
+Transactions between related parties are often subject to specific tax regulations to prevent tax abuse and evasion.

 Importance of understanding these relationships

-Understanding the relationships between the parties involved is crucial to ensuring that the transaction is handled fairly and legally.
-Tax and legal rules may vary depending on the nature of the relationship, which can have a significant impact on how the transaction is structured.
+Understanding the relationships between the parties involved is crucial to ensuring the transaction is handled fairly and legally.
+Tax and legal rules can vary depending on the nature of the relationship, which can have a significant impact on how the transaction is structured.

 Tax aspects